awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ...
 ```

-For information on viewing the logs, see [Accessing Amazon RDS database log files](USER_LogAccess.md)\.
+For information on viewing the logs, see [Working with Amazon RDS database log files](USER_LogAccess.md)\.

 ## Working with the pg\_repack extension<a name="Appendix.PostgreSQL.CommonDBATasks.pg_repack"></a>